Bean Island, a 27-acre wooded island, is located a little over a mile west of Bean Point in Sorrento.

 Donated by long-time member of Frenchman Bay Conservancy, the island had been in Lisa Heyward’s family for generations.
 In the early 1900s, Bean Island was used by the family for grazing sheep and was primarily open field.
 In 1975, the island was put under conservation easement with the National Park Service.
 Now under FBC’s ownership, the island will remain undeveloped and available for public use for generations to come.

 The National Park Service holds the conservation easement on Bean Island.

 Bean Island is a popular picnic and camping destination, accessible by boat and kayak.

 Bean Island is accessible by boat, kayak, or canoe only.
-Water access is available from either the Hancock Point Town Dock or Sorrento Town Dock.
-Camping is permitted for two-night stays without prior permission from FBC.
+Public water access is available from the Sorrento Town Dock.
+Overnight parking at Sorrento Town Dock is strictly prohibited.
+Camping is permitted for two-night stays with prior permission from FBC.
 All fires must remain below the high tide line.